dmatora/vagrant-unison/README.md

 or invoke Unison with -ignorearchives flag.
 ```

-Run `vagrant sync-cleanup` to clear Archive from ~/Library/Application Support/Unison/ and files from host folder.
+Run `vagrant unison-cleanup` to clear Archive from ~/Library/Application Support/Unison/ and files from host folder.
 Running Unison with -ignorearchives flag is a bad idea, since it will produce conflicts.

 ## Development